3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

 export operation will automatically make sure that only top-level features in accordance with the *feature type filter* are exported.
-For example, the above query might return ID values of buildings, city furnitures, windows or traffic surfaces.
+For example, the above query might return ID values of buildings, city furniture, windows or traffic surfaces.
 If, however, only buildings have been chosen in the feature type filter, then all ID values in the result set not belonging to buildings will be ignored.
-This allows for writing generic queries that can be reused in different filter combinations.
+This allows writing generic queries that can be reused in different filter combinations.
 Of course, you may also limit the result set to specific city objects if you like.